-Make sure firearm is unloaded before performing any work!
+- Always make sure the firearm is unloaded before performing any work it!

 Please note that by installing the Volquartsen Hammer and Sear Kit for MK IV, the factory magazine disconnect (parts 19 and 45 in the Ruger® schematic) will be removed.
 This will allow the pistol to fire without having a magazine inserted.
 It is the customer's responsibility to inform anyone using this pistol of this modification.

 - All descriptions of the left or right side of the frame assumes that the frame is pointed down range, away from you.

 - Verify, again, that the pistol is unloaded!

 Remove the upper from the frame.
 Refer to the Ruger® manual if you need assistance.

 Using a 3/32" Allen wrench, remove the grips from both sides of the frame.
 There are two screws in each side.

 Optional Step 2a

 While the grips are off, it's common to accidentally knock the Magazine Ejector out of the frame.
 You may choose to remove it now and set it aside.